nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### **Add Customer Order Command**
 Adds a customer order by providing the customer's name, phone number and the pastry IDs from the pastry catalogue.
+New customer will be added with the name if phone number not found in contacts.

 <div class="alert alert-info">
 ⚠️ **Important Information**